MetaTT: A Global Tensor-Train Adapter for Parameter-Efficient Fine-Tuning: Experiments

 \subsection{Single-Task Fine-Tuning}

+In this section we discuss the performance of various PEFT adapters along with MetaTT on single-task fine-tuning.

+\paragraph{Commonsense reasoning.} We present results in \cref{tab:commonsense} on the performance of MetaTT-4D against LoRA and other parameter-sharing methods introduced earlier in the context of commonsense reasoning: VeRA \cite{kopiczko2023vera} and LoTR \cite{bershatsky2024lotr}.
+We follow the same setup from \cite{hu2023llm} and first train on the Commonsense170k dataset, and assess results across eight different downstream tasks.
+For fine-tuning, we utilize Llama-2 models \cite{touvron2023llama} with 7B and 13B parameters as our pre-trained models.
+We report best accuracy results for each of the methods across two epochs (see \cref{app:exp-deets} for more details on selection of hyper-parameters).
+All methods are evaluated over 3 independent seeds and we report mean $\pm$ standard error.
+Accuracies are evaluated using the lm-evaluation-harness framework \cite{eval-harness}.

+We observe that MetaTT-4D closely trails LoRA in terms of average performance across almost all the commonsense tasks for both Llama2-7b and Llama2-13b, while using significantly fewer parameters: up to $\approx30$x fewer parameters as compared to LoRA with less than $1\%$ drop in average accuracy.
+For both Llama2-7b and Llama2-13b, MetaTT-4D performs very similarly to LoTR while using fewer parameters and outperforms VeRA in almost all datasets while using $\approx3$x fewer trainable parameters.
+We additionally include LoTR at both $r\!=\!16$ and $r\!=\!64$ on each model for a direct comparison: MetaTT-4D matches or exceeds LoTR at matched ranks while consistently using fewer parameters (e.g., on Llama-2-7b at $r\!=\!64$, MetaTT-4D achieves avg $69.2(2)$ vs.\ LoTR at $68.6(4)$ with $16\%$ fewer parameters).

-We compare fine-tuning RoBERTa$_{\text{Base}}$ and RoBERTa$_{\text{Large}}$ in \cref{tab:roberta-combined} with MetaTT-4D, MetaTT-5D, LoRA, VeRA, and LoTR adapters on GLUE Benchmark datasets - CoLA, MNLI, MRPC, QNLI, QQP, RTE, SST2 and STS-B \cite{wang2018glue}.
-To isolate the performance of the shared adapters we only fine-tune the encoder adapter weights for the attention modules and not the classifier or regression heads for the downstream tasks.
+\paragraph{Language understanding.} We compare fine-tuning RoBERTa based models with MetaTT-4D against several baseline methods on GLUE Benchmark datasets - CoLA, MNLI, MRPC, QNLI, QQP, RTE, SST2 and STS-B \cite{wang2018glue} in \cref{tab:roberta-combined}.
+To isolate the performance of the shared adapters we only fine-tune the encoder adapter weights for the attention modules and not the classifier or regression heads for the corresponding downstream tasks.
+We defer the reader to \cref{app:exp-deets} for a detailed exposition on hyper-parameter tuning, adapter target modules, and the final set of hyper-parameters used to produce \cref{tab:roberta-combined}.

-During hyperparameter tuning, we conducted a manual grid search without fixing random seeds, as the goal was to identify promising regions in the search space rather than produce final reportable results.
-The details of the grid search are given in \cref{app:exp-deets}.
-For the final evaluation, we selected the best-performing configurations and ran them across three different, fixed random seeds (see \cref{app:exp-deets} for more on this) to ensure stability and reproducibility.
-This allowed us to balance exploration efficiency with reliable performance reporting.
-Generally, we follow \cite{bershatsky2024lotr} for hyperparameter tuning.
-For very large datasets ($\geq 500$k data-points, e.g., MNLI and QQP), we do the hyperparameter tuning for only $1$ epoch (for example MNLI which has $\approx 390$k entries).
-For smaller datasets (e.g., CoLA and MRPC), we train for $20$ epochs.

-For final evaluations, we run multiple trials across all the datasets for each transformer (for $20$ epochs).
-For CoLA, MRPC, RTE and STS-B, we do $3$ trials.
-For MLNI, QNLI, QQP and SST2, we run $2$ trials due to their large cardinality.
-We mention the seeds used for all of our experiments in \cref{app:exp-deets}.